Chaos-generating periodic orbits of topological defects in confined active nematics

-One vital control mechanism for nematic flow structures is that of boundary conditions and the constraints they impose on bulk systems.
-For example, when active nematics are confined to a disk \cite{opathalage_self-organized_2019}, an ordered state is produced in which two positive $+1/2$ defects circle around a common vortex core, periodically interrupted by $\pm 1/2$ defect pair nucleation and pair annihilation.
-In simulations of annuli and disks with variable winding number, defects have a tendency to self-screen excess topological charge \cite{norton2018insensitivity, hardouin_active_2022} by localizing near boundaries.
-This effect is prominent when active nematics are confined to a channel, where they can produce an array of vortices around which defects rotate in an alternating ``dance'' \cite{shendruk_dancing_2017}.
-The negative defects pin to the walls of the channel allowing for the smooth motion of $+1/2$ defects without annihilation.
-When periodic obstacles are placed through the nematic bulk, a 2D vortex lattice can be stabilized \cite{PhysRevLett.132.018301}.
-Both of these systems take place on periodic boundaries.
-It was recently shown that a periodic 2D plane alone can produce an ordered braiding motion of $+1/2$ defects around quasi-stationary negative defects \cite{mitchell_maximally_2024}.
-This braiding motion was shown to be identical to the braid conjectured, with strong numerical evidence, to be the maximally mixing braid on a topological annulus as measured by \emph{topological entropy} \cite{smith_topological_2022}.
+Geometrically structured confinement, the control mechanism of interest in this work, has shown great promise for accessing distinct behaviors in which the apparently erratic defect trajectories of bulk active nematics are replaced by certain ordered, predictable motions.
+For example, when active nematics are confined to a disk \cite{opathalage_self-organized_2019}, an ordered state is produced in which two defects of winding number $+1/2$ circle around a common vortex core, periodically interrupted by $\pm 1/2$ defect pair nucleation and pair annihilation.
+In simulations of annuli and disks, defects tend to self-screen excess topological charge \cite{norton2018insensitivity, hardouin_active_2022} by localizing near boundaries.
+When confined to a channel of appropriate dimensions, active nematics can produce an array of vortices around which defects ``dance'' along paths of alternating curvature \cite{shendruk_dancing_2017}.
+When obstacles are placed periodically throughout the nematic bulk, a 2D vortex lattice can be stabilized \cite{PhysRevLett.132.018301}.
+Periodic boundary conditions alone can produce an ordered, periodic motion of $+1/2$ defects, as can confinement to the surface of sphere \cite{keber2014topology,smith_braiding_2022}.

-Recently, Memarian and coauthors \cite{mitchell_cardioid} showed that a cardioid-like boundary can pin a negative defect at the inward-facing cusp, allowing three motile positive defects to encircle each other in alternating swaps, in a pattern known as the golden braid.
-This braid is proven to be the optimal mixing braid for three ``stirring rods'' \cite{finn_topological_2011}.
+Inspiring the present work, Memarian and coauthors \cite{mitchell_cardioid} recently used a cardioid-like boundary geometry to pin a $-1/2$ defect at the cardioid's cusp, thereby producing a closed geometry with a net topological charge of $3/2$ in the interior, rather than two as in disk-shaped confinement.
+When the system size was small enough that the only defects in the interior were the three topologically required $+1/2$ defects, but still large enough that these defects were mobile, all three positive defects spontaneously adopted the same periodic orbit, in a pattern known as the golden braid.
+Intriguingly, this braid is the optimal mixing motion for three ``stirring rods'', in a specific sense defined below \cite{finn_topological_2011}.